College of Health and Human Services

 A 2.50 GPA is required for graduation.
 All degree core courses must be taken for a grade, except for those courses graded only "S/U."

-Upon completion of the baccalaureate degree, students in communication disorders are expected to:
+Upon completion of the baccalaureate degree, students in communication sciences and disorders are expected to:

-- Demonstrate knowledge of basic principles of biological and physical sciences, mathematics, and social and behavioral sciences;
+- Understand basic principles of biological and physical sciences, mathematics, and social and behavioral sciences as they relate to problems in communication sciences and disorders.

-- Demonstrate the ability to analyze, synthesize, and evaluate information in basic human communication processes and disorders thereof;
+- Apply information in basic human communication processes to disorders thereof.